maddtrip/github-actions-terraform/README.md

-# github-actions-terraform
+# GitHub-Actions-Terraform

-This repository contains production grade code for the deployment of terraform on AWS through github actions.
+## Github actions to deploy terraform code on to AWS